-I’ll admit it, I’m a skeptic.
 I’m skeptical of anything that claims to be revolutionary, especially in my field.
-When I first started seeing software that was claimed to make strength & conditioning programming simple, I didn’t think twice about it.
+When I first started seeing software that was claiming to make strength & conditioning programming simple, I didn’t think twice about it.
 I was already using technology to make my job as a college strength coach “easier”.

 Prior to starting a career in strength and conditioning, I spent a decade as an IT professional.
-I know Excel thoroughly.
+I used to be an Excel guy so I'm thoroughly familiar with it.
 But even after years designing training programs on spreadsheets, the process was still cumbersome and time-consuming.

 You can come up with impressive templates in Excel, but in the end, the program is for creating spreadsheets, not training programs.

-Do I still use Excel?
-Occasionally, if I need to create very fancy and specific templates and reports.
+I used to be an Excel guy, and occasionally, if I need to create very fancy and specific templates and reports, I'll use it.
 But when I need to get work done, TeamBuildr is my software of choice.